Taiwanese Mandarin: Terms and definition

 Chinese is not a single language but a group of languages in the Sinitic branch of the Sino-Tibetan family, which includes varieties such as Mandarin, Cantonese, and Hakka.
-They share a common ancestry and script, Chinese characters, and among Chinese speakers, they are popularly considered dialects (方言 fāngyán) of the same, overarching language.
+They share a common ancestry and, in most cases, the use of Chinese characters in writing; among Chinese speakers, they are popularly considered dialects (方言 fāngyán) of the same, overarching language.
 These dialects are often extremely divergent in the spoken form, however, and not mutually intelligible.
 Accordingly, Western and Taiwanese linguists tend to treat them as separate languages rather than dialects of the same language; citing Yuen Ren Chao, John DeFrancis likened the differences among some dialects as like those between English and Dutch, for example.

 Mandarin Chinese is a grouping of Chinese languages that includes at least eight subgroups, often also called dialects.
 In English, "Mandarin" can refer to any of these Mandarin dialects, which are not necessarily mutually intelligible.
 However, the term is most commonly used to refer to Standard Chinese, the prestige dialect.

 Standard Chinese in the People's Republic of China (mainland China) is called Putonghua (普通話 (Pǔtōnghuà, common speech)) and in the Republic of China (Taiwan) Guoyu (國語 (Guóyǔ, national language)).
 Both of these are based on the Beijing dialect of Mandarin and are mutually intelligible, but also feature various lexical, phonological, and grammatical differences.
 There exists significant variation within Putonghua and Guoyu as well.
 Some scholars have argued that Putonghua and Guoyu are artificial standards that, strictly speaking, do not represent the natively spoken language of a significant number of, or even any, people.

 Guoyu exists on a continuum from the most standard, formal version of the language to the form most heavily influenced by Hokkien.
 The former variety can be called Standard Guoyu (標準國語; Biāozhǔn Guóyǔ) in contrast to the less standard Taiwan Guoyu (臺灣國語; Táiwān Guóyǔ).
 (Note: The specific terms vary greatly among authors.
 Some authors use Taiwan Guoyu to refer to the general form of the language spoken in Taiwan, incorporating influence from mutually unintelligible Minnanyu/Hokkien but not necessarily representing the most non-standard form.
 For example, Fon, Chiang & Cheung (2004) distinguish between everyday Taiwan Guoyu and the form heavily influenced by Minnanyu/Hokkien, which they call Taiwanese Guoyu.
 English writers may refer to the least standard, most Hokkien-influenced form as Taiwanese-accented Mandarin.)
 More formal settings—such as television news broadcasts—tend to feature speakers using Standard Guoyu, which closely resembles mainland Putonghua, but is not generally used as a day-to-day language.
 Language falling on the less standard side of the Guoyu spectrum may be stigmatized as uneducated.

 This article focuses on the features of both Standard Guoyu, particularly its relationship to Putonghua, as well as non-standard but widespread features of Mandarin in Taiwan, grouped under Taiwan Guoyu.
 (Note: Chinese Wikipedia maintains separate articles for the standard form of Guoyu (中華民國國語) and the more colloquial form influenced by Minnanyu (臺灣國語, i.e. Hokkien).)